George O. Abell: UCLA

 During the period of student unrest in the 1960s Abell was an active member and organizer of the unofficial Committee for Responsible University Government.
 This was due to his belief that faculty and administration standards were weakening as a result of the unrest.

 Summer science program

 Abell was a leader and teacher in the Summer Science Program for talented high school students.
 At Thatcher School in Ojai, California, he and others taught college-level physics, mathematics and astronomy to these students.
 A number of them went on to pursue distinguished careers in science.
 One such is Ed Krupp the long-time director of Griffith Observatory in Los Angeles.
+Others include Mitch Kapor, founder of Lotus Development, and Franklin Antonio, cofounder of Qualcomm.

 Other teaching methods

 Abell also lectured at other venues, specifically at many small colleges that lacked astronomy departments.
 He also strove to bring the stories of science and astronomy to the people through public lectures.

 He wrote several books including Exploration of the Universe a textbook widely used in undergraduate astronomy courses.

 He helped produce educational TV programs/series such as Project Universe and Understanding Space and Time.
 He also appeared in some of these as himself, an astronomer.
 Project Universe was a 30 part introductory course on astronomy that featured Ed Krupp director of Griffith Observatory in Los Angeles.
 Abell and Julian Schwinger created Understanding Space and Time in 16 parts to explain in layman's terms celestial mechanics, relativity, and the large scale structure of the universe.